 - Memory Foam Topper: Memory foam toppers tend to offer a much slower response to pressure, and let your body deeply sink into the material.
 They’re often thicker in density, heavier in weight, and firmer in feel.

 All that said, keep in mind that every topper has a different feel, and it’s very important to pay attention to the firmness rating of each one.
-So, let’s take a look at that factor next!
+So, let’s take a look at that factor next.

-Latex toppers are usually softer than memory foam toppers, but that’s not always the case!
+Latex toppers are usually firmer than memory foam toppers, but that’s not always the case!
 In order to really get the best sense of a topper’s firmness (without personally testing it first), you’re going to want to check the “firmness rating” as listed on the brand’s website.
 Typically, every mattress topper is categorized as soft, medium, or firm, but you might find some listed in mid-range categories like “soft-medium” or “medium-firm.”

-As I said earlier, you should pick the firmness that will best complement the feel of the mattress you already have.
+As mentioned earlier, you should pick the firmness that will best complement the feel of the mattress you already have.
 For example, sleepers looking to soften a mattress that’s too firm should try a plush topper with a soft firmness rating.
 On the other hand, buying a firm topper can be a great way to rejuvenate the feel and support of a mattress that’s a little too soft.

 Just remember that a new mattress topper will not fix a mattress that’s old, worn out, or generally unsupportive.
-Instead, think of a mattress topper as a way to enhance the comfort of the bed that already supports you!
+Instead, think of a mattress topper as a way to enhance the comfort of the bed that already supports you.

 Mattress toppers go directly beneath your fitted sheet, which means you’ll never feel them directly on your skin.
-That’s why many toppers do not come with cover fabrics!
+That’s why many toppers do not come with cover fabrics.
 In fact, you’ll probably find that mattress toppers that don’t have cover fabrics are considerably more affordable than those that do.

 That said, there are a few key advantages that can come with a cover fabric.
 Firstly, they often have corner straps that can be attached to your mattress in order to prevent it from shifting around while you snooze.
 Secondly, they provide a layer of protection for your topper, which can help keep it clean and free from allergens.
 And finally, many cover fabrics are crafted with special cooling materials that serve to regulate your body temperature throughout the night.

-Personally, I like my mattress topper to have a cover fabric, especially if it’s cooling.
-But, ultimately, deciding on a cover fabric is all about personal preference, so take some time to consider your options.
+Ultimately, deciding on a cover fabric is all about personal preference, so take some time to consider your options.

-As you might have guessed, mattress toppers are simply too large to just throw in a washing machine.
+As you might have guessed, most mattress toppers are simply too large to just throw in a washing machine.
 Furthermore, many mattress toppers are made from materials that can be damaged if you get them too wet.
 So, how are you supposed to care for these big sleep accessories?

 Well, it’s actually not as tough as you might think.
 Spot-cleaning your topper with a damp cloth and mild detergent about twice a month is a great way to prevent bacterial buildup, and keep it feeling fresh and clean.
 Just remember to not soak the materials, and be sure to let it dry completely before putting it back on your bed.

 Finally, mattress toppers with cover fabrics are often more resistant to wear and tear, as they have that extra layer of protection from the elements.
 The cover fabrics are usually removable and machine washable, which can help you cut down on the amount of spot-cleaning you need to do every month.
-But, regardless of the type of topper you choose, be sure to follow the exact care instructions as listed by the manufacturer in order to protect your bedding investment!
+But, regardless of the type of topper you choose, be sure to follow the exact care instructions as listed by the manufacturer in order to protect your bedding investment.

 Mattress toppers vary in price quite a bit, with most options ranging from $80-$200.
 Shoppers can find mattress toppers that are less expensive but, ultimately, quality costs.
 For example, the more durable and thick a topper is, the more expensive it’s likely to be.
 Additionally, mattress toppers that feature cover fabrics or special cooling properties are probably going to be more expensive than those that don’t.

-To ease the purchasing pressure, I suggest you aim for retailers that offer trial periods and/or warranties.
+To ease the purchasing pressure, we suggest you aim for retailers that offer trial periods and/or warranties.
 A trial period gives you time to personally test your topper in order to really know whether or not it’s worth the money.
 Similarly, a generous warranty inspires confidence that the bedding brand proudly stands by its product, and lets you know that its topper is built to last.